-- 3.1 Pupils are informed and reminded about how the policy can support them and their specific need: - in assemblies; - in the school newsletter at several intervals in the school year; and - in personal, social and health education (PSHE) classes. - 3.2 Parents are informed and regularly reminded about the medical conditions policy: - at the start of the school year when communication is sent out about Pupil Health Record forms; - in the school newsletter at several intervals in the school year; - when their child is enrolled as a new pupil; and - via the school's website, where it is available all year round. - 3.3 School staff are informed and regularly reminded about the medical conditions policy: - via the school VLE: - at scheduled medical conditions training; - through the key principles of the policy being displayed in several prominent staff areas around the school; and - all supply and temporary staff are informed of the policy and their responsibilities.
+- 3.1 Pupils are informed and reminded about how the policy can support them and their specific need: - in assemblies: - in the school newsletter at several intervals in the school year; and - in personal, social and health education (PSHE) classes. - 3.2 Parents are informed and regularly reminded about the pupil health and wellbeing policy: - at the start of the school year when communication is sent out about Pupil Health Record forms;

+- in the school newsletter at several intervals in the school year; - when their child is enrolled as a new pupil; and - via the school's website, where it is available all year round. - 3.3 School staff are informed and regularly reminded about the pupil health and wellbeing policy: - via the school VLE; - at scheduled medical conditions or mental health training; - through the key principles of the policy being displayed in several prominent staff areas around the school; and - all supply and temporary staff are informed of the policy and their responsibilities.